jfisteus/ztreamy/doc/programming.rst

   connects.
 The server sends data as new events are available, but it does not finish the response.

-- Short-lived requests: every time the client wants more data, it issues a new HTTP request.
+- Long-polling requests: every time the client wants more data, it issues a new HTTP request.
 The server returns the events that are new since the previous request of the client and finishes the request.
 If there are no new events, the server keeps the request on